Yellow Legged Hornet Confirmed in Ireland

 Use your phone camera to scan the code to the left for easy access to reporting a find.

-If you suspect that you have seen a hornet, report it immediately (with a photo if possible) to the National Biodiversity Data Centre via biodiversityireland.ie
+If you suspect that you have seen a Yellow Legged hornet, report it immediately (with a photo if possible) to the National Biodiversity Data Centre via biodiversityireland.ie

 Contact invasives.ie or scan to make a report.

-If you have an apiary and want to report a suspected Asian hornet or have concerns for bee health, contact the Horticulture and Plant Health Unit of DAFM.
+If you have an apiary and want to report a suspected Yellow Legged hornet or have concerns for bee health, contact the Horticulture and Plant Health Unit of DAFM.
 E-mail: beekeeping@agriculture.gov.ie.’

 DO NOT APPROACH SUSPECTED NESTS AS ASIAN HORNETS WILL ATTACK TO DEFEND THEIR NESTS.